-Review | How do you choose a book?
+Perspective | How do you choose a book?
 Book lists by other writers are a great place to start

 Probably.
 Yet these well-intentioned literacy campaigns usually made reading sound like schoolwork.
 Far better, I now think, to emphasize that acquiring familiarity with humankind’s greatest cultural achievements, besides increasing one’s store of knowledge, lends an additional pleasure to life.
 After all, we read because it’s exciting.
 Metaphorically speaking, books are always taking us to the big city, opening our eyes to the world’s plenitude and diversity.
 By contrast, those who ban or censor them want to keep us down on the farm, restricting our experience to some safe or approved orthodoxy.

 Here, in fact, is where reading lists — of Great Books, Neglected Books or Favorite Books — prove their worth.
 Like the Michelin travel guide endorsement “Vaut le Voyage,” they implicitly guarantee that the selected titles will be “worth the trip.”
-You’ll laugh over Jerome K. Jerome’s “Three Men in a Boat,” your heart will break during Madame de Lafayette’s “The Princess of Cleves,” you’ll thrill to “Njal’s Saga,” you’ll feel smarter for having spent time with Boswell’s “Life of Samuel Johnson.”
+You’ll laugh over Jerome K. Jerome’s “Three Men in a Boat,” your heart will break during Madame de Lafayette’s “The Princess of Cleves,” you’ll thrill to “Njal’s Saga,” you’ll feel smarter for having spent time with James Boswell’s “Life of Samuel Johnson.”
 You really will be, too.

 As it happens, I was recently sifting yet again through the detritus I grandiosely call my files and papers when I turned up a half-forgotten storage box.
 Inside was a bulging wad of photocopies and pages torn from magazines and newspapers — book lists of every kind.
 They are now piled, higgledy-piggledy, by my side as I type.